diabolusss/ESP8266-Weather_station/README.md

   - display sleep timeout;
   - display on/off by button onSingleClick;
   - read sensors every second, upload data to thingspeak once in a minute;
-  - store CCS811 baseline into EEPROM (onLongPress) and restore (?);
+  - store CCS811 baseline into EEPROM (onLongPress) and restore (on boot & onPress);
+  - custom calibration for bmp180 temperature sensor to fix factory calibration (or soldering overheating failure)

 # todo
-  - check bmp180 temperature reading sanity (+2 *C reading difference compared to real thermometer)
-  - > save/restore ccs811 baseline to/from EEPROM. (save onClick & by timer - how often? restore after 20 min or check that baseline is steady?)
+  - > restore ccs811 baseline from EEPROM. (by timer - restore after 20 min or check that baseline is steady?)
+  - > recalibrate bsp180 pressure sensor based on outdoor temperature or calculate pressure based on factory calibration...
   - lower sensor reading frequency based on inactivity time
   - add forecast day/night temperatures
-  - add more details for current weather data
+  - add more details for current weather data (sun/moon daytime)

+# remarks
+  - tocheck# it seems a bad idea to get CCS811 baseline from outdoors at low temperature to use indoors.
+  [img]calibrated_outdoors_negative_temperature_high_humidity.png

 # Custom libraries and changes
  * PinButtonEventISR